ugo-emekauwa/hx-api-token-manager/README.md

   ```
   The function _manage_token_file()_ creates or loads an XML file containing a HyperFlex API token and then validates the loaded token data.
 If the loaded HyperFlex API access token is not valid, a new access token will be automatically obtained.
 If there is a no HyperFlex API token file present in the provided file path, a new token file will be automatically created.
   - **The Available Function Arguments:**
     - **ip** - The targeted HyperFlex Connect or Cluster Management IP address.
-Setting the ip, username, and password arguments will enable the _manage_token_file()_ function to automatically generate a new HyperFlex API token and accompanying token file if the current token is expired or if the user provided file path is missing the token file.
-The default value is None.
-The user provided value must be a string.
+The value must be a string.
     - **username** - The username credentials that will be used to log into HyperFlex.
-Setting the ip, username, and password arguments will enable the manage_token_file() function to automatically generate a new HyperFlex API token and accompanying token file if the current token is expired or if the user provided file path is missing the token file.
-The default value is None.
-The user provided value must be a string.
+The value must be a string.
     - **password** - The password credentials that will be used to log into HyperFlex.
-Setting the ip, username, and password arguments will enable the _manage_token_file()_ function to automatically generate a new HyperFlex API token and accompanying token file if the current token is expired or if the user provided file path is missing the token file.
-The default value is None.
-The user provided value must be a string.
+The value must be a string.
     - **file_path** - The file name and storage location to write a HyperFlex API token file.
 The value must be a string.
 An example value is `"c:\\folder\\file.xml"`.
-    - **data** - The data from a HyperFlex API token file that is returned by the manage_token_file() function.
-The default value of "token" is set, which returns the access token, refresh token, and token type as a dictionary.
+    - **data** - (Optional) The data from a HyperFlex API token file that is returned by the _manage_token_file()_ function.
+Providing this argument is optional.
+The default value of `"token"` is set, which returns the access token, refresh token, and token type as a dictionary.
 The user provided value must be a string.
 See the following list for the options available for the data argument and the returned data:
       - `"token"` - Returns a dictionary with the access token, refresh token, and token type.
       - `"access_token"` - Returns a string value of only the access token.
       - `"refresh_token"` - Returns a string value of only the refresh token.